froq/froq-beta-archive/README.md

 ## Configuration

-All config object's option might be reachable via `config->get()` method or simply array access like `config['key']`.
+All config object's option may be reachable via `config->get()` method or simply array access like `config['key']`.
 Also its possible request a value by dot notations like `config['x.y.z']`.

-Global application config file is in `sys/global/cfg.php` file but user might override all these config options filling `app/global/cfg.php` file.
-However each service might have its own config file such `FooService/config/config.php`, but these config options reachable only in service object, e.g `$x = $this->config->get('x')` or `$this->config['x']`.
+Global application config file is in `sys/global/cfg.php` file but user may override all these config options filling `app/global/cfg.php` file.
+However each service may have its own config file such `FooService/config/config.php`, but these config options reachable only in service object, e.g `$x = $this->config->get('x')` or `$this->config['x']`.

 ## Services

 All service objects must be in `app/service/` in its folder: e.g. `FooService/FooService.php` with same name and suffixed with `Service` phrase, also;

-- Each service might have its config file: e.g. `FooService/config/config.php`.
+- Each service may have its config file: e.g. `FooService/config/config.php`.
-- Each service might have its model file: e.g. `FooService/model/model.php`.
+- Each service may have its model file: e.g. `FooService/model/model.php`.
-- Each service might have its view file: e.g. `FooService/view/view.php`.
+- Each service may have its view file: e.g. `FooService/view/view.php`.

 A service `init()` method always called first of all methods, so it could be used as constructor.
 By the way, you can not define `__construct()` method in any service cos it's finalized in parent object.